ssmubc/Empathetic-Communication/docs/text_generation/chat.md

   - [Function: `update_session_name`](#update_session_name)

 ## Script Overview <a name="script-overview"></a>
-This script integrates AWS services like DynamoDB and Bedrock LLM with LangChain to create an educational chatbot that can engage with students, ask questions, provide answers, and track student progress toward mastery of a topic.
+This script integrates AWS services like DynamoDB and Bedrock LLM with LangChain to create an educational chatbot that can engage with students, ask questions, provide answers, and track student progress toward diagnosing a patient.
 It also includes history-aware functionality, which uses chat history to provide relevant context during conversations.

 ### Import Libraries <a name="import-libraries"></a>
 - **boto3**: AWS SDK to interact with services like DynamoDB and manage resources.